Mode selectivity in electron promoted vibrational relaxation of chemisorbed hydrogen on molybdenum and tungsten surfaces: Introduction

 From a theoretical standpoint, EHP-mediated vibrational relaxation is commonly described within the framework of electronic friction.\cite{dAgliano75, head-gordon95} In this framework, the coupling between the vibrations and the electrons of the substrate is assumed to be weak and can therefore be derived with time-dependent perturbation theory, which yields a Fermi's golden rule type expression for the dampening rate.\cite{Persson1982, Bpersson1982, hellsing84, head-gordon95} Recent developments have connected this formalism to full-potential Kohn--Sham density functional theory within the numeric atomic orbital software FHI-aims~\cite{aims01}, enabling efficient \textit{ab initio} calculations of mode-resolved linewidths and the corresponding friction tensors for adsorbates on metal surfaces.\cite{askerka16, maurer16, box2024}

 In addition to the linewidth, the shape of the spectral line can also contain information about the broadening mechanism.
-Langreth showed that a vibrational signature has a line shape of the Fano-type when its relaxation is dominated by an EHP dampening mechanism.\cite{Langreth1985, Langreth1987} In fact, Fano line shapes have been observed in infrared (IR) reflection experiments on H/Mo(100)\cite{Reutt1988}, H/W(100)\cite{Chabal1985, Reutt1988}, and H/Cu(111)\cite{lamont1995}, as well as for CO/Cu(100).\cite{hirschmugl1990} Electron energy loss spectroscopy (EELS) has likewise revealed Fano-type asymmetry for H/Mo(110)\cite{Kroger1997} and H/W(110).\cite{Balden1996} More recently, asymmetric line shapes have also been reported for polyatomic molecules on coinage-metal surfaces.\cite{jakob2021, priya2024} The line shape formula derived by Langreth has been used to characterise these experimental observations, but to the best of our knowledge, no first-principles characterisation of the experimental IR and EELS experiments on full monolayer coverages of H/metal surfaces for Mo and W has been performed.
+Langreth showed that a vibrational signature has a line shape of the Fano-type when its relaxation is dominated by an EHP dampening mechanism.\cite{Langreth1985, Langreth1987} In fact, Fano line shapes have been observed in infrared (IR) reflection experiments on H/Mo(100)\cite{Reutt1988}, H/W(100)\cite{Chabal1985, Reutt1988}, and H/Cu(111)\cite{lamont1995}, as well as for CO/Cu(100).\cite{hirschmugl1990} Electron energy loss spectroscopy (EELS) has likewise revealed Fano-type asymmetry for H/Mo(110)\cite{Kroger1997} and H/W(110).\cite{Balden1996} More recently, asymmetric line shapes have also been reported for polyatomic molecules on coinage-metal surfaces.\cite{jakob2021, priya2024} Aside from IR and EELS experiments, Fano line shapes have also been observed in IETS measurements for chemisorbed hydrogen on Cu(100).\cite{lauhon2000} These line shapes have been characterised theoretically using the theory developed by Lorente and Persson.\cite{lorente2000a, lorente2000b, paavilainen2006} The line shape formula derived by Langreth has been used to characterise these experimental observations, but to the best of our knowledge, no first-principles characterisation of the experimental IR and EELS experiments on full monolayer coverages of H/metal surfaces for Mo and W has been performed.